 What work should I automate instead of hiring for?

 High-volume, rule-based, repetitive tasks: data entry, first-pass research, scheduling, follow-up, drafting, and document processing.
-AI handles these consistently without the overhead of payroll, training, and management — so a person is an expensive way to solve a throughput bottleneck.
+AI handles these consistently without payroll, training, and management — so a person is an expensive, slow way to solve a throughput bottleneck.

 When should I hire a person instead of using AI?

 When the work needs human judgment, relationship-building, creativity, accountability, or physical presence — closing complex deals, leading, handling sensitive situations, strategic calls.
-Those aren't automation targets, and cutting corners on them with software backfires.
+The signal to hire is that the work needs someone to own outcomes and exercise judgment, not just do more routine volume.

 Is it really AI versus hiring?

 Rarely.
 The strongest setups use both — software on the repetitive work, people on the human work, each amplifying the other.
-The goal isn't to avoid hiring at all costs; it's to hire deliberately for what only people can do and let automation cover the rest.
+A salesperson backed by AI that handles prospecting and admin outperforms one drowning in busywork.
+Hire deliberately for what only people can do, and let automation cover the rest.